 We’ve mentioned recently that it’s been a seller’s market in the real estate world, but new construction is improving prospects for buyers.
 Now we’re learning that the number of new housing starts is growing.
-The U.S. Census Bureau reports that residential housing starts in October of this year were up nearly 14% over September.
+The U.S. Census Bureau reports that residential housing starts in October of last year were up nearly 14% over September.

 If you love the idea of building a new home that’s all yours, don’t let financing intimidate you.
 For guidance, talk to your chosen builder or bank to learn about how the construction is paid for and securing a mortgage.

 Often, the builder pays for the financing during the construction of the home.
 When building is complete, you secure a traditional mortgage, buying the home from the builder.
 So how can you get the best mortgage rate?
 There are several factors any lender considers.

 Income and Employment

 Two years is the general rule for demonstrating job stability.
 Your mortgage application is stronger if you’ve been in the same job for at least two years, unless you’ve made a recent change to a higher paying job.
 Your overall employment history also matters.
 The banks will be looking for consistent income earnings.
 Any long periods of unemployment will weaken your application.